1

 AP Economics focuses on preparing high school students for AP exams in economics, emphasizing exam strategies and college credit.
 Economics teachers may teach broader economics courses without the specific AP focus, often involving curriculum planning and student evaluation.
 Both roles require a background in economics, but AP Economics is more exam-oriented, while Economics Teacher roles encompass overall teaching responsibilities.

-What do you do in AP Economics?
+What do you do in AP economics?

 AP Economics is a high school course that covers principles of microeconomics and macroeconomics, including topics like supply and demand, market structures, fiscal policy, and economic indicators.
 Students learn to analyze economic models, interpret data, and develop critical thinking skills related to economic decision-making.
-The course prepares students for the AP exam and can earn college credit if they score well.
+The course prepares students for the AP Economics exam and can earn college credit if they score well.

 What are the key skills and qualifications needed to thrive as an AP Economics Teacher, and why are they important?